-(1) All motions for augmentation and correction of the record pursuant to Rule 8.841, California Rules of Court, and motions for the addition of omitted portions of Superior Court of California, County of Lassen of the record pursuant to Rule 8.841, California Rules of Court, shall set forth the facts showing: 1) good cause why the materials have not been included in the record on appeal; and 2) any previous motions for augmentation or additions to the record granted or denied to any party after filing of the notice of appeal.
+All motions for augmentation and correction of the record pursuant to California Rules of Court, rule 8.841, and motions for the addition of omitted portions of the record pursuant to rule 8.841, shall set forth the facts showing: 1) good cause why the materials have not been included in the record on appeal; and 2) any previous motions for augmentation or additions to the record granted or denied to any party after filing of the notice of appeal.

-(2) All such motions shall specifically identify each paper, record, or exhibit that is being requested and/or specifically identify, by subject, date, and department what portion of the proceedings before the trial court is being requested to be transcribed.
+All such motions shall specifically identify each paper, record, or exhibit that is being requested and/or specifically identify, by subject, date, and department what portion of the proceedings before the trial court is being requested to be transcribed.